 The Q-Forms Kick Panel Pod is available in colors to match your truck's interior.

 To pump up the sound even more, install a set of Q-Forms Kick Panel Pods.
 These custom speaker enclosures fit right into the space where your kick panels are now and, once you pick and install a set of 6-1/2" speakers, will direct great sound up towards your ears.
 They're available in a variety of colors to match your truck's interior.

 Like most pickup trucks, the Silverado/Sierra has a noisy cabin.
 There's no way to totally eliminate wind and road noise, but installing some Dynamat in the doors — and, potentially, throughout the cabin, can really seal in sound.
 A set of inexpensive foam speaker baffles behind your new speakers will also help, plus they help protect the speakers from dust and damage.

 The Silverado wasn't available with factory navigation, but you can add an aftermarket double-DIN nav receiver with help from a dash kit.
 Depending on how you use your truck, a portable navigation unit could also be a good solution, because you can move it between vehicles as needed and tuck it into a storage compartment when you're not using it.

-Installing a security system in this truck is reasonably simple as these things go, but these things really aren't simple.
+Installing a security system in this truck is reasonably simple as these things go, but security systems really aren't that simple.
 If you're not experienced with car security and remote start installations, consult a Crutchfield advisor before ordering and consider handing the job off to a professional.